explorigin/starlight-haxe/README.md

 ### View layer

-- map all event handlers to the root node instead of individual nodes
+- consider mapping all event handlers to the root node and use event bubbling to have fewer DOM interactions.
 - constrain render calls to 60 fps
 - split between DOM renderer and component
 - nestable components